Kim Novak's Vertigo

 Kim Novak's Vertigo is a 2025 American documentary film written and directed by Alexandre O. Philippe, about the Hollywood Golden Age star Kim Novak, emphasizing her central role in Alfred Hitchcock's psychological thriller film Vertigo (1958).

 The film had its world premiere out of competition at the 82nd Venice International Film Festival on September 2, 2025.
 Novak was awarded the Golden Lion for Lifetime Achievement at the festival.

 Reception

 Leslie Felperin of The Hollywood Reporter wrote that the film "is essentially a cinematic fan letter, written with love but chock full of gushing, purple prose, some of it by the subject herself."

 Guy Lodge of Variety wrote, "Slight in some respects, Philippe's 76-minute film resonates as what is today a vanishingly rare first-hand window into the joys, terrors and vagaries of Hollywood's golden age."

 Novak herself stated that she loved the film.

+Home media

+Kino Lorber will be releasing the film on DVD on October 13, 2026.